vpio/Muver/README.md

 *Find help or help others move*

-This application was the winning application for Wyncode's Pitch Night on October 18th, 2018.
+>This application was the winning application for Wyncode's Pitch Night on October 18th, 2018.

-We had two weeks to create the entire application.
+The entire application was created within two weeks.

 ## Features
 * **Interactive maps** where you can find and search for people who need help moving.